mansoor-s/Sleep/README.md

 package Models

 type User struct {
 	Sleep.Document 	//This is important!
-																								//All models must have an annonomouse composition of Sleep.Document Id 		bson.ObjectId 		`bson:"_id"`   	//Nothing diffrent from mgo here Email 		string
+All models must have an anonymous composition of Sleep.Document Id 		bson.ObjectId 		`bson:"_id"`   	//Nothing different from mgo here Email 		string
 	Password 	string
 	Friends 	[]bson.ObjectId 	`model:"User"`  //define relationship - other Users
 }

-//This is a hook implemented
-//To be called when the document is retrieved from the DB func (u *User) OnResult() {
+//This is an optional hook implemented to be called when the document is retrieved from the DB func (u *User) OnResult() {
 	u.Virtual.SetInt("totalFriends", len(u.Friends))
 }